upskiller-xyz/DaylightFactor/README.md

 - Revit must be opened in **English localisation**
 - Correct categorization of interior and exterior building parts

-Also, limitations apply to group handling and bounding box approximations.
+Some limitations apply to group handling and bounding box approximations.

 For a full list of requirements and current limitations, see the [Model Setup & Known Issues](./docs/model_requirements.md)